 Hidden London also includes some appetising extracts from Brewer’s Dictionary of London Phrase & Fable, a map of London’s boroughs, pages on the history and geography of London football, a selection of recommended London books and links to other useful websites.

-These are some of the latest additions to the pages of Hidden London:
+These are some of the latest additions and updates on Hidden London: